1. Basic Words and Phrases for Going to the Pub

 S: Thank you.

 Okay, let’s be honest, that didn’t go so well.
 Why not?
-There were many issues with understanding and using the vocabulary you need in the pub.
+There were many issues with understanding and using the vocabulary you need for pub English.
 But, there’s good news!
 The vocabulary that you need in the pub is quite limited.
 Let’s see how that could have gone better.

 O: Hi, what can I get you?

 S: A pint of Kronenbourg and a small glass of Merlot please.